r-santtos/Node-Authentication-API-REST/README.md

 # NodeJS-Authentication
 ### API NodeJS + Express + Mongo
-#### Desenvolvendo uma API REST para autenticação e recuperação de senhas
+#### Developing a REST API for password authentication and recovery